Mortgage Basics #Home Buying #Loan Types

 Table of contents

-Since March 2022, the BoC has been increasing its key policy interest rate, bringing it to where it stands today at .
-This is the highest the policy interest rate has been since 2001.
+Since March 2022, the BoC has been increasing its key policy interest rate, bringing it to , the highest it has been since 2001.
 This, in turn, brought most lenders’ prime lending rate, which all prime variable mortgages are priced against in the country, to

 Many homeowners wonder how these changes affect their variable mortgages as more mortgages reach their trigger rates and trigger points.
 We’re here to clear up any anxiety based on misconceptions.
 In this blog post, we’ll go over what a trigger rate is, how to calculate your trigger rate and the various scenarios you may find yourself in with a VRM.
 Read on and learn more!